mozilla/extension-activity-monitor/CONTRIBUTING.md

 ## Project Architecture

-Extension Activity Monitor is primarily consist of a Popup (browserAction Popup) and Activity Log page (Extension page).
+Extension Activity Monitor primarily consist of a Popup (browserAction Popup) and Activity Log page (Extension page).
 The popup helps to "start monitor" or "stop monitor" all extensions and access the Activity Log page.
 On the other hand, the Activity Log page helps to view the logs, filter logs, save and load logs from a file.

 ### Some Important Components

 #### Background Page

 The background page is responsible for monitoring extensions, storing activity logs, saving logs to a JSON file and loading logs from JSON file.
-The logs remains alive in the background unless it is being cleared.
+The logs remain alive in the background unless it is being cleared.
 It also sends the real-time logs to Activity Log page.
-It acts as the backend of the extension, which more often communicates with popup and activity log page to make sure extension monitoring is running smoothly.
+It acts as the backend of the extension, which more often communicates with popup and activity log page to make sure monitoring is running smoothly.

 #### Popup Page